Donetsk Ukraine Travel Guide

 Travel to Donetsk city and its surrounding region is not advised due to active conflict and occupation.
 The entire region is a war zone.
 This outlines the extreme danger and impossibility of reaching any nearby destinations from Donetsk.
 Any movement outside the city carries immense, life-threatening risks.

 Travel to Donetsk city and its surrounding region is not advised due to active conflict and occupation.
 The entire region is a war zone.
-This section describes the complete impossibility and extreme danger of seeking natural escapes from Donetsk.
+This section outlines the complete impossibility and extreme danger of seeking natural escapes from Donetsk.
 Any venture into natural areas carries immense, life-threatening risks due to active hostilities and hazardous remnants of war.

 There are no safe parks or nature reserves accessible from Donetsk.
 Natural areas are damaged by conflict, used for military purposes, or contain unexploded ordnance and landmines.
 Access to such zones is banned and extremely dangerous.